samuel-cavazos/Differential-Geometry-Machine-Learning/README.md

 # Hidden layers
-We can add some complexity to our model by incorporating *hidden layers*, which allows the model to capture more information about the data than merely a single hidden layer.
+We can add some complexity to our model by incorporating *hidden layers*, which allows the model to capture more information about the data than merely a single layer.
 A hidden layer enables the network to learn intermediate representations and approximate more intricate functions beyond simple linear relationships.

 Let's construct a model with a single hidden layer.
 The input is mapped into a higher-dimensional space.
 The architecture will include: